incredible-phoenix246/Scripts/README.md

     Usage: ./push.sh "commit message"

 the Timezone,py
-    this changes timezone for a given timezone to another
+    this changes timezone for a given timezone to anothera

+the timeupdate
+    this is just an update for the timzonescript